reboot-conseil/agentic-demos/mongodb-memory-langchain/README.md

 - stop the Redis instance with `docker compose down`
 - deactivate the virtual environment with `deactivate`
 - you can come back a few days later (provided that you didn't kill your docker volumes), the bot will remember you!

+Try to spice things up by telling the bot to remember a keyword for instance 😉 Kill `ollama` entirely and try to make it output the keyword again.